 The unaudited pro forma condensed consolidated financial information presented above gives effect to multiple transactions.
-The unaudited pro forma condensed consolidated balance sheet gives effect to the Sunoco Transaction and the Holdco Transaction, both of which are expected to be consummated in the future, as if these transactions had been consummated on June 30, 2012.
+The unaudited pro forma condensed consolidated balance sheet gives effect to the Sunoco Transaction and the Holdco Transaction, both of which are expected to be consummated in the future, as if these transactions had been consummated on March 31, 2012.
 The unaudited pro forma condensed consolidated statements of operations give effect to the Propane Transaction, Citrus Transaction, Sunoco Transaction and Holdco Transaction as if all of these transactions had been consummated on January 1, 2011.
-The Propane Transaction and Citrus Transaction were consummated during the six months ended June 30, 2012, and both transactions collectively are referred to as the "Completed Transactions" throughout the unaudited pro forma financial information and accompanying notes.
-The Completed Transactions are already reflected in ETP's historical consolidated balance sheet as of June 30, 2012; therefore, no pro forma balance sheet adjustments are necessary.
+The Propane Transaction and Citrus Transaction were consummated during the three months ended March 31, 2012, and both transactions collectively are referred to as the "Completed Transactions" throughout the unaudited pro forma financial information and accompanying notes.
+The Completed Transactions are already reflected in ETP's historical consolidated balance sheet as of March 31, 2012; therefore, no pro forma balance sheet adjustments are necessary.

 The unaudited pro forma condensed consolidated financial information reflected above includes separate adjustments for the Sunoco Transaction and the Holdco Transaction.
 These two transactions were entered into separately at different times.
-The consummation of the Sunoco Transaction is not contingent upon the consummation of the Holdco Transaction; therefore, the pro forma financial information reflects separately the impacts of (i) the expected consummation of the Sunoco Transaction only and (ii) the expected consummation of the Holdco Transaction concurrent with the Sunoco Transaction.
+The consummation of the Sunoco Transaction is not contingent upon the consummation of the Holdco Transaction; therefore, the pro forma financial information reflects separately the impacts of (i) the expected consummation of the Sunoco Transaction.
 ETP expects to control Holdco; therefore, Holdco has been consolidated by ETP for purposes of this pro forma financial information.